eskay993/gamefiles/silent-hill-3/README.md

 7. Chose where to install the game, tick any boxes on the left if you want shortcuts added to your Desktop/Steam, and click `Install`.
 8. On the next screen, click `Browse` under `sh3.exe` and select the patched version of `sh3.exe` extracted from the `No-DVD Patch` that you downloaded in Step 3.
 9. Click `Continue` and wait for the various files to download.
-10. Select your resolution when prompted and click `Continue`.
+10. Select your resolution and click `Continue`.
 11. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
 12. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to finish.
 13. Done!
 Run the game and enjoy!